tajmone/fuzzy-search/README.md

 Along with the article, Forrest also published __[fts_fuzzy_match]__, a sample implementation of the algorithm (in C++ and JavaScript) in his __[lib_fts]__ collection of single-file public domain libraries.

 The article and __fts_fuzzy_match__ sparkled a wave of interest on the topic, which led to numerous improvement suggestions from various authors — [including Sublime Text author Jon Skinner] — and a number of ports of __fts_fuzzy_match__ to other languages.

+In June, 2021, Forrest Smith kindly granted me permission to reproduce in this repository his _[Reverse Engineering Sublime Text’s Fuzzy Match]_ article, in AsciiDoc format, which you'll now find inside the [`/article/`](./article/) folder.

 # About This Project